VGerris/asus-tuf-15-opencore/README.md

    For setting up the SMBIOS info, we'll use CorpNewt's GenSMBIOS and ProperTree application. https://github.com/corpnewt/GenSMBIOS https://github.com/corpnewt/ProperTree

-   Because of the Coffee Lake Plus(9th Gen), we'll choose the MacBookPro16,1 SMBIOS:
+   Because of the Comet Lake (10th Gen), we'll choose the MacBookPro16,4 SMBIOS:

    Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS.
 This will give us an output similar to the following:
+   (do not use these values, they are unvalid - use your own so you will have unique values)
    Type: MacBookPro16,4

    Serial: C02WXAY2HV2B